 Vincent used this mantra to realize that he didn’t need to lose twenty-five pounds right away; he just needed to do better than yesterday in his food choices.
 He also didn’t need to schedule a long-needed vacation with Elisabeth; he just need to give her more attention that day.
 Now…What can you do today to be better than yesterday?

 Better than yesterday gave him the freedom to push the past aside, to stop worrying about the future, and to concentrate on the present moment.

 Alright, these were the top 5 lessons I’ve learned from Freelance to Freedom by Vincent Pugliese.
 I picked the lessons that can be applied to every area of your life not just your business.
-Still, this book is actually part of the reason why I decided to give this channel a real chance and to try and build something else that I enjoy.
+Still, this book was actually part of the reason why I decided to give my YouTube Channel channel a real chance and to try and build something else that I enjoy.
 It was very difficult to pick only 5 lessons from such a great book.

 Let me know down in the comments below what you learned from this review and if you have something you enjoy doing that you would like to turn into a business.Get the Book Listen to the FREE Audiobook Get a Book Summary on Blinkist